thu-spmi/CAT/RequestTowardsExperiment.md

 ## To begin with

-* For well-maintaining of experiments and assuring the reproduciblity,  this guideline introduces our **strongly recommened** way of conducting experiments using **CAT**.
+* For well maintaining of experiments and assuring the reproduciblity,  this guideline introduces our **strongly recommened** way of conducting experiments using **CAT**.
 * We (and PyTorch officially) recommend  to use DistributedDataParallel (DDP) instead of DataParallel.
 * In this guideline, we take the *Wall Street Journal* dataset as example, and working at directory `CAT/egs/wsj` if no other statement.